-Sports Used by a golfer to warn those ahead that a ball is headed in their direction. (interjection)
+An exclamation yelled to inform players a ball is moving in their direction. (interjection)

 Examples of word Fore

 Then my eye lit on th 'fore quarters o' th 'doe,' n 'I guess I throwed more twists laughin' than Erne did -- _for that there doe was shy a leg_, hadn't but three legs; nigh fore leg gone midway 'tween knee and dewclaw, shot off 'n' healed up Godo'mi'ty knows when.

 "Young feller," Salters began, standing up in the fore-rigging, "let me tell yeou 'fore we go any further that I've --"

 She was a pretty vessel: schooner-rigged, very low in the water, and -- as we found out when we took her -- of very deep draught; broad in the beam, and ` flush-decked 'fore and aft, with no raised fore or after castles.

 So that be - â– fore the death of king James, our trade was fo far increaled, that, in the opinion of Sir William Mon - fon, we were liule, if at all inferior in maritime fore* to the Dutch.